pingcap/docs-cn/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: `ON`
+- Default value: `OFF`

 <CustomContent platform="tidb">

 - This variable is used to dynamically control whether the telemetry collection in TiDB is enabled.
-By setting the value to `OFF`, the telemetry collection is disabled.
+In the current version, the telemetry is disabled by default.
 If the [`enable-telemetry`](/tidb-configuration-file.md#enable-telemetry-new-in-v402) TiDB configuration item is set to `false` on all TiDB instances, the telemetry collection is always disabled and this system variable will not take effect.
 See [Telemetry](/telemetry.md) for details.

 </CustomContent>